vignettes/camtrapr4.Rmd

 A simple way of plotting these data in a map is via the mapview package.
 It opens an interactive map window, so it is not shown in this vignette.

-One can also color the points by values, e.g.
+One can also modify color or size of the points by values, e.g.

 The map viewer is interactive and allows different base maps, including satellite imagery.
 Here is an example with OpenStreetMap: